S1lence-z/NPRG045/README.md

 -   **REST API:** For frontend-backend communication.
 -   **PySerial:** For connecting the backend to the sensor via the COM port.
--   **Web Socket:** For bidirectional communication between the backend and the frontend.
+-   **WebSocket:** For bidirectional communication between the backend and the frontend.

 Here is an installation guide for your `README.md` based on the terminal setup and settings you provided: